Skip to main content

 Gotukola Sambol

-Salad made from gotukola (Centella asiatica, also called pennywort), a leafy green herb with medicinal properties.
-Mixed with grated coconut, onions, lime juice, and chili.
-Ayurvedic superfood believed to enhance memory and longevity.
+A salad built around gotukola (Centella asiatica, or pennywort), a leafy herb with a long medicinal reputation, finely chopped and tossed with grated coconut, onion, lime juice, and chili.
+In Ayurvedic tradition it's eaten for memory and long life.

 Allergens: